 Addiction is defined as not having control over doing, taking or using something to the point where it could be harmful for you.
 Being addicted to something means that not having it causes withdrawal symptoms or a ‘come down’.
 Because this can be unpleasant, it’s often easier to continue maintaining the addiction and so the cycle continues.
 Addiction is most commonly associated with gambling, illicit drugs, alcohol and smoking but it’s possible to be addicted to just about anything including work, food, computer games, shopping, exercise, sex, pornography and prescription medications.

 Hypnotherapy is a very powerful tool for resolving addictions as it works with the subconscious part of your mind.
 During hypnosis, your mind is more open to suggestions and it is possible to change your beliefs and behaviours and deal with the underlying cause of the addiction to enable you to live an addiction free future.

 There are many reasons why addictions occur.
 For example, in the case of drugs such as cocaine or heroin, these substances are often used experimentally during the beginning to change the persons’ mindset.
 The pleasurable feelings derived can create a powerful urge to use the substances again.
 Gambling may lead to a similar mental ‘high’ after a win, followed by a strong urge to try again to recreate that feeling.
 This can develop into a habit that becomes difficult to cease.

-For other people, an addiction can be a way of coping with stress or blocking out unpleasant memories associated with traumatic life events.
+For other people, addiction can be a way of coping with stress or blocking out unpleasant memories associated with traumatic life events.
 Some research suggests addictions can be genetic but environmental factors such as being around other people with addictions can play an important role.

 The strain of managing an addiction can have a serious impact on your life.
-For instance, in the case of using drugs, the addiction can have serious psychological and physical effects.
+For instance, in the case of using illicit drugs, the addiction can have serious psychological and physical effects.

 Liverpool Therapy Rooms